hxyXiaoyuHu/mswd-bootstrapping/README.md

 The file 'prognostic_glioma.json' contains the prognostic genes related to the brain cancer.
 The file 'c5.go.bp.v2023.1.Hs.json' contains all the biological process GO terms.
 The files 'idx_genes_...' contain the indices of genes related to the specific GO term.

-#### Visualization
-The file 'plot.R' includes the code to generate the plots in simulation and real data analysis.